Ports of Call

 - Head to the Platinum Coast, and drink in the sight of the azure water gently lapping at the golden sands.

-- The scent of outsize tropical flowers hangs heavy in the air in Andromeda Botanical Gardens.
+- The scent of tropical flowers hangs heavy in the air in Andromeda Botanical Gardens.

-- Capture some memories of your holiday in Barbados by taking some photos of the spectacular coastline of Bathsheba.
+- Capture some memories by taking photos of the spectacular coastline of Bathsheba.

 - Take a tour of the Foursquare Rum Distillery and Heritage Park, located on the site of an old sugar plantation.
 Read more about Barbados Attractions.